zybreak/AVRISP/README.md

 ---------------
 * V0.1 Functions well for the ATTiny85 but seem to be having problems with the ATMega328 - working on it!
 * V1.0 Fully working - has a rearrange from previous versions which avoids grounding on the USB connector on an Uno.
+* V1.3 Board update
+   - Updated the LED pins to match the ones used in the arduino as isp sketch.
+   - Added reset capacitor to prevent the arduino from resetting before programming.
+   - Added support for an external clock.

 License Information
 -------------------